 After some years I felt inspired to play more seriously myself.
 I was accepted for private lessons by a teacher at the Royal Academy of Music and also took a course through Goldsmiths College in Music Studies.
 I quickly achieved my first teaching diploma and began teaching part time, whilst continuing my work for Steinway.
 After leaving London to settle in Surrey, I decided to dedicate all of my time to teaching and playing.
 Working on my skills as a teacher and performer led me to achieve the ABRSM LRSM teaching diploma and the ATCL performance diploma from Trinity College London, as well as a certificate in Kodaly musicianship.

 I have taught group musicianship classes to young children and I have worked as a peripatetic piano teacher in two independent schools in London.
-I have been involved in music making in several local schools.
+Continuing my interest in education I also hold the post of Governor in a local primary school.
+In the spirit of inspiring young musicians I am involved in music making and concert organising in local schools and also currently lead a primary school choir.
 When I am not teaching I enjoy performing.
-I have recently performed a short programme of Elgar's Piano music for the South London Concert Series.
+I have recently performed a programme of Elgar's Piano music for the South London Concert Series.
 I also play regularly with a piano duet partner, a violinist and a piano trio.
 I have recorded a CD of film music and am a patron for Richmond upon Thames Performing Arts Festival.
 I enjoy the challenge of finding creative ways to support students.
 My Music Me Piano series has received good reviews in EPTA's magazine Piano Professional and out of that I am now being asked to write guest blogs.
 I am always looking for new challenges and for new ways of reaching each very individual student I meet.